 Licensed Tourism Accommodations

-The licensing of all tourism establishments (including accommodations, fixed roof and camping) is the responsibility of Tourism PEI under the Tourism Industry Act.
+The licensing of all tourism establishments (accommodations), including fixed roof and campgrounds is the responsibility of Tourism PEI under the Tourism Industry Act.
 The legislation defines a tourism establishment as:

 "an establishment that provides temporary accommodation for a guest for a continuous period of less than one month, and includes a building, structure or place in which accommodation or lodging, with or without food, is furnished for a price to travellers such as a cabin, cottage, housekeeping unit, hotel, lodge, motel, inn, hostel, bed and breakfast establishment, resort, travel trailer, travel trailer park, recreational vehicle park, houseboat, camping cabin and campground."